 We stock products from local producers — farms that can't access the major supermarket supply chains but produce exceptional products.
 By keeping supply chains short and cutting out unnecessary layers, we reduce costs while supporting producers who do things properly.
 Every product on Farmthru comes with its origin story: who made it, where it's from, and why we chose it.

 No retail theatre means lower overhead.
-Our automated hubs pick at 700–800 units per hour versus 60–70 in traditional retail.
+With optimised picking and progressive automation, our hubs target 100–120 units per hour (UPH) at launch — nearly double the 60–80 UPH in traditional supermarkets.
 AI-driven demand forecasting reduces waste on perishables — the category where shrinkage kills margins.

 Every product earns its place through a clear vetting process — "Why It Made the Cut."
 This isn't about being preachy; it's about giving customers the information the supermarkets don't.
 What's in it, where it's from, and why it's worth your money.